 The group is also involved in increasing the native revegetation and biodiversity of the Reserve, promoting and supporting the development of part of the Reserve into indigenous wetland and forest ecosystems, with a wide variety of biodiversity.
 The Reserve provides a potential wilderness area for the city to enjoy, and is seen as being a special amenity area for Palmerston North residents.

-Anyone is welcome to join the group's regular working bee on the last Sunday of each month (except December), from 10 am - 12 midday.
+Anyone is welcome to join the group's regular working bee on the first Sunday of each month (except January), from 10am - midday.
 Meet at the sandwich board at 10, or look for the balloons along the riverside track.